 If anything in that list looks at all familiar, you need to know what laundry stripping is and how to do it.

-Laundry stripping is a process of removing all the buildup and getting down to the bare fabric.
-It’s a specific process that removes all that of the gunk that attracts more grime and residue—all of it remaining even after regular laundry routines.
-The results are nothing short of amazing.
+Laundry stripping is the process of removing all the buildup and getting down to the bare fabric.
+It’s a specific process that removes gunk that attracts more grime and residue—all of it remaining even after regular laundry routines.
+The results of this process, known as laundry stripping, are nothing short of amazing.

-As wonderful aa treatment laundry stripping can be, you need to know that it is a powerful process that if overdone can be harsh on fabric.
+As wonderful as this treatment can be, you need to know that it is a robust process that, if overdone, can be harsh on fabrics.
 It should be done only a few times a year, or when clothes and linens begin to show signs of getting stiff and dull.

 The process of laundry stripping is not suitable for all fabrics.
 Do not attempt to strip the following:

 - Any fabric that cannot tolerate hot water

 - Delicate fabrics like silk, spandex, or lace that require hand washing or the gentle cycle

 - Colored items that are not colorfast (the dye has not been stabilized and this process is likely to pull out the color and send it down the drain!
 Check the item’s label.)

 - long wooden spoon, broom handle, or similar

 - 1/2 cup heavy-duty laundry detergent with enzymes (Tide with enzymes and Persil are highly effective but check the labels to make sure your choice contains enzymes)